-Closing the festival is a vigorous low end fury elation of deep diving bass & image submersions , including Bay Area stalwarts Infrasound and Michael Gendreau, female:pressure founder Electric Indigo performing 5 1 1 5 9 3, and French duo Franck Vigroux and Antoine Schmitt screening their live Cinema engagement of Chronostasis capped by a legendary Drew McDowall presenting COIL’s Time Machines final live North American version for the foreseeable future.
+Closing the festival is a vigorous low end fury elation of deep diving bass & image submersions, including Bay Area stalwarts Infrasound and Michael Gendreau, female:pressure founder Electric Indigo performing 5 1 1 5 9 3, and French duo Franck Vigroux and Antoine Schmitt screening their live Cinema engagement of Chronostasis capped by the legendary Drew McDowall with Florence To presenting Time Machines Live A/V final live North American version for the foreseeable future.

 Electric Indigo (bio), DJ, composer, musician, has performed in 38 countries across Europe, Asia, and the Americas.
 She represents an intelligent and distinguished interpretation of techno and electronic music.
 Her DJ-sets are characterized by a wide variety with a clarity of vision and a depth that comes from a deep understanding of the music and the art of DJing.
 As a composer and musician, she creates music for concert spaces, clubs, sound installations and occasionally for stage plays and short films.
 In her compositions and live performances, she emphasizes the spatial-temporal placement of subtly elaborated sounds and structures, often generated from speech recordings.
 Electric Indigo shuttles between Vienna and Berlin.